preetmodh/Task-Manager/README.md

-# TO-DO-LIST
+# TASK-MANAGER
-A to-do web based application created using django where user can create account and login to create their own to-do lists.\
+A web based application created using django where user can create account and login to create their own Task lists.\
 To visit website [Click Here](https://preetmodh.pythonanywhere.com/login)
 ## Requirements:
 * Python Installed